mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 ### Using Translations

-The right locale for the current user is automatically pulled by the [: code &lt;Translate /&gt;](https://github.com/mixer/cdk-preact-starter/blob/master/src/alchemy/Locales.ts):) component.
-This component is probably what youll be using in most of your code, you should rarely if ever need to touch the Locales class directly.
+The right locale for the current user is automatically pulled by the [Translate](https://github.com/mixer/cdk-preact-starter/blob/master/src/alchemy/Locales.ts) component.
+This component is probably what you'll be using in most of your code.
+You should rarely, if ever, need to touch the Locales class directly.

 You should pass it a `string` property to specify what key it should translate by.
-For example, to translate the "clickMe" string above, you can do something along these- nes:
+For example, to translate the "clickMe" string above, you can do something along these lines:

 ```jsx
 import { h } from 'preact';